 Biliary sludge is a mixture of bile, a liquid produced by the liver that helps digest fats, and small cholesterol and salt crystals.

-Acalculous cholecystitis is a less common, but usually more serious, type of acute cholecystitis.
+Acalculous cholecystitis is gallbladder inflammation without gallstones.
+It's less common, but usually more serious, than calculous cholecystitis.

-It usually develops as a complication of a serious illness, infection or injury that damages the gallbladder.
+The exact cause of acalculous cholecystitis is not known, but it's usually a complication of a serious illness, infection or injury that damages the gallbladder.

 Diagnosing acute cholecystitis

 If you have severe tummy pain, a GP will probably carry out a simple test called Murphy's sign.